SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

-Draw Steel Compendium is an independent product published under the DRAW STEEL Creator License and is not affiliated with MCDM Productions, LLC.
+Draw Steel Compendium is an independent product published under the DRAW STEEL Creator [[LICENSE|License]] and is not affiliated with MCDM Productions, LLC.
 DRAW STEEL © 2024 MCDM Productions, LLC.

 # Bay of Blackbottom